 Is Harvard Test Optional?

 It has been decided that applicants to Harvard College will not be required to submit their scores from standardized tests for at least the next four years.
-Whether is Harvard Test Optional or not, students are encouraged to send any materials they believe would convey their accomplishments in secondary school and their promise for the future.
+This answers the query “is Harvard test optional?”.
+However, students are encouraged to send any materials they believe would convey their accomplishments in secondary school and their promise for the future.

 As a result of the announcement made by the College that it would extend its test optionality policy during the pandemic, prospective students for the upcoming classes of ’27, ’28, ’29, and ’30 at Harvard College will be able to apply to the institution without having to provide their SAT or ACT scores.